Wk-notes-01-22-about-Hooks

 useContext

 Use a dependency array to persistent/memoize variable/callback.
-Just like reselect
+Just like reselect or memoize-one.

 useMemo/useCallback

-A funny way to create call this.ClassPropertyVariable
+A funny way to create call this.ClassPropertyVariable.
+However, use value from r.current.
+Normally used as React.node reference.

 useRef

-Just componentDidMount
+Just componentDidMount + componentDidUpdate combined

 useEffect/useLayoutEffect